jwhite007/Getting_and_Cleaning_Data_Course_Project/README.md

 [Human Activity Recognition Using Smartphones Data Set ](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
 >Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-The original data is in samsung_data.zip included in the repository
+The original data is in samsung_data.zip included in the repository.
+Details about the data can be found in CodeBook.md

 Files from the original data used in run_analysis.R